V4Fire/Client/src/components/form/b-checkbox/README.md

 ### Providing a label

-You free to use any ways to define a label.
+You can use any label definition method.

 ```
 < b-checkbox :name = 'adult' | :label = 'Are you over 18?'